TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/5-error-action.rst

 ---------------------

 Each of the above steps can be adjusted by implementing custom methods or replacing values within properties.
-All of above if `protected` and therefore can be replaced.
+All of above is `protected` and therefore can be replaced.

 :php:`errorMethodName` property